Kareem-Emad/match/README.md

 [![Build Status:](https://github.com/Kareem-Emad/match/workflows/Build/badge.svg)](https://github.com/Kareem-Emad/match/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-match is a multiplayer game server that manages all logic behind starting a new game, matching/connecting online players, inviting friends to a game for you so you could focus on building the game itself wihtout worrying about such networking details.
+match is a multiplayer game server that manages all logic behind starting a new game, matching/connecting online players, inviting friends to a game for you so you could focus on building the game itself without worrying about such networking details.

 ## Setup